How we got started

 The singer, Jack, got the worst of it.
 On the way to the hospital, he coded out.
 He died and was resuscitated on the way where he spent several touch and go days in the ICU.
 (The band is fond of covering Motley Crue's "Kickstart my Heart".
 As it turns out, its autobiographical)

-When he arrived at the E.R without identification, the nurses nicknamed him Trauma Illinois.
+When he arrived at the E.R without identification, the hospital gave him a random name according to his location.
+That name happened to be Trauma Illinois.

 Over the next few days, he improved and the incident not only strengthened the bond between members, but it shaped the identity of the band.